JuliaAPlavin/FlexiMaps.jl/README.md

 ## `flatmap`/`flatten`

+These functions are similar to `Iterators.flatmap` and `Iterators.flatten`, but operate on arrays in a more performant and generic manner.

 `flatmap(f, X)`: apply `f` to all elements of `X` and flatten the result by concatenating all `f(x)` collections.

 `flatmap(fₒᵤₜ, fᵢₙ, X)`: apply `fₒᵤₜ` to all elements of `X`, and apply `fᵢₙ` to the results.
 Basically, `[fᵢₙ(x, y) for x in X for y in fₒᵤₜ(x)]`.